Coding Speech through Vocal Tract Kinematics: Related Work

 Many deep learning methods have been proposed to learn data-driven representations of speech.
-Various autoencoder methods have been suggested to jointly train encoders that compress audio into low-bitrate discrete units \cite{van2017neural, zeghidour2021soundstream, defossez2022encodec} or decompose speech into different factors \cite{choi2022nansy++, zhang2023speechtokenizer, ju2024naturalspeech}, and decoders that reconstruct speech from encoded features with minimal loss of information.
+Various autoencoder-based frameworks have been suggested to jointly train encoders that compress audio into low-bitrate discrete units \cite{van2017neural, zeghidour2021soundstream, defossez2022encodec} or decompose speech into different factors \cite{choi2022nansy++, zhang2023speechtokenizer, ju2024naturalspeech}, and decoders that reconstruct speech from encoded features with minimal loss of information.
 Also, pretrained speech SSL models have been utilized to extract rich linguistic content of speech, and synthesizers are trained to restore speech audio from those features \cite{choi2021nansy, polyak2021resynthesis, choi2022nansy++, lee2022hierspeech, lee2023hierspeech++, guo2023quickvc}.
 These SSL-based methods often utilize separate source modeling (e.g., pitch) and speaker encoding, since SSL model encoders tend to marginalize out acoustic and speaker information \cite{chen2022spkinfo, pasad2023comparative}.
-We categorize all these kinds of closed-loop frameworks utilizing neural networks for both encoding and decoding as \emph{neural codecs}.
-Though the existing methods achieve high fidelity in representing speech audio, they significantly lack interpretability and controllability.
+We categorize all these kinds of closed-loop frameworks utilizing neural networks for both encoding and decoding as \emph{neural coding of speech}.
+Though the existing methods achieve high fidelity in representing speech audio, the intermediate speech codes significantly lack interpretability, and embeddings of those codes are often high-dimensional.

+Here, we propose articulatory features as interpretable, controllable, and grounded coding of speech that can fully represent any arbitrary speech.
+A similar concurrent work is proposed towards interpretable speech representations, which utilizes sparse phonetic posteriorgrams instead of articulatory features \cite{morrison2024sppg}.